 Reminiscent of a walk among the California redwoods or sitting around a campfire, woody scents are characterized by smelling like the great outdoors—but they can honestly be very sultry.
 If you like the smell of wet asphalt (which is called petrichor), you'll probably enjoy a woody scent.
-Also recommended for people who enjoy hiking 14ers, camping, and various other outdoor activities—or those who simply want to give off the illusion that they enjoy those things.
+Also recommended for people who enjoy hiking, camping, and various other outdoor activities—or those who simply want to give off the illusion that they enjoy those things.

+One example of a woody scent is Ojai Wild's Redwood Leaves Eau de Cologne ($98).
 All the ingredients in this fragrance were ethically sourced in California.
 Extract from redwood leaves is paired with notes of blond tobacco and chamomile.

-A cult-favorite creamy, woody scent with notes of violet accord, cardamom, iris, cedarwood, leather, and sandalwood.
+We also like Le Labo's Santal 22 Eau de Parfum ($310), a cult-favorite creamy, woody scent with notes of violet accord, cardamom, iris, cedarwood, leather, and sandalwood.

 Citrus scents are crisp and clean, usually characterized by notes like lemon, grapefruit, orange, and bergamot.
 They're refreshing, like a Pamplemousse La Croix on a hot summer day.

+To dip your toe into the world of citrus fragrances, try Montale Paris Soleil de Capri Eau de Parfum ($140).
 Don't let the sleek bottle fool you: This fragrance is actually super flirty, with notes of grapefruit and kumquat.

 Gourmand fragrances are probably the most divisive type: You either love them or you can't stand them.
 That's because they're sweet—a good gourmand fragrance will be almost-but-not-quite cloying—and powdery.
 Think fragrances that smell like the top of a crème brûlée.
 Common notes include vanilla, chocolate, burnt sugar, and caramel.